0xWarning/Node-API-Backend/README.md

 # 📜 API End Points

-> Note: For post just make a json body req using the values that are the same as the GET reqs
+> Note: Simply create a json body request for posts using the same values as the GET requests.

 ## API